The powerful Order of Cluny

-This monastic order, which was established in Bourgogne and controlled a large network of abbeys across Western Europe, consisted of three colleges strategically located close to the centres of power in Paris and Avignon, as well as in Dole in the Empire’s territory.
-These establishments are where novices of the order would come to study their university course.
-The Parisian college was built in the 13th century just south of the current Sorbonne Square.
+This monastic order, which was established in Burgundy and controlled a large network of abbeys across Western Europe, consisted of three colleges strategically located close to the centers of power in Paris and Avignon, as well as in Dole in the territory of the Empire.
+These establishments are where novices of the order would come to study their academic curriculum.
+The Parisian college was built in the 13th century just south of what is now place de la Sorbonne.
 This served as a pied-a-terre for the Abbot of Cluny during his stays in the capital as, located within the immediate proximity, it was the most suited to his status.

-The original residence which existed before the college is known only for its brief mention in archives.
-The current, distinctive town house was built in 1485 by Jacques d’Amboise, the Abbot of Cluny, who was born into one of the dominant families in France at the end of the 15th century.
-The head of the Order of Cluny, the young abbot had the building constructed with the aim of increasing his status: expensive materials, a complex layout and opulent decor.
+The original residence, which was built around the same time as the college, is known only for its mention in archives.
+The current, distinctive town house was built in 1485 by Jacques d’Amboise, the Abbot of Cluny, who was born into one of the dominant families in the late 15th century.
+The head of the Order of Cluny, the young abbot had the building constructed with the aim of increasing his status, with expensive materials, a complex layout and opulent decor.

-The chapel, the jewel of the residence, occupies a unique location at the back of the building, highlighting its private nature.
-Almost square in shape, from its unique central pillar unfolds a dense network of ribs.
-Under the shade of the wall’s canopies are not statues of the Apostles but those of the members of the family of Jacques d’Amboise.
-The exaltation of his family in this private place of worship is a demonstration of his personal position.
-The two holy women painted on the walls of the apse in approximately 1500 by an Italian artist were once accompanied by an image of the Pietà though this is no longer visible today.
-The chapel also once functioned as a place of passage in the building’s layout, enabling the Abbot to access the garden directly via a spiral staircase in a vaulted room.
+The chapel, the jewel in the crown of the residence, occupies a unique location at the back of the building, highlighting its private nature.
+Almost square in shape, a dense network of ribs unfolds from its single central pillar.
+It also once functioned as a place of passage in the building’s layout, enabling the abbot to access the garden directly via a spiral staircase in a vaulted room.
 This once rather modestly sized garden used to provide a link with the main body of the building.
-On the west side, two rooftop gardens were created on the thick arches of the frigidarium and the current Roman room (room 10).
+On the west side, two rooftop gardens were created on the thick arches of the frigidarium.